 2) For a connectors declared to be capable of single carrier operation only (D.16), set the representative connectors under test to transmit according to the applicable test configuration in clause 4.8 using the corresponding test models [ ] in clause 4.9.2 at rated carrier output power Prated,c,AC for BS type 1-C.

 3) Measure ACLR for the frequency offsets both side of channel frequency as specified in table 6.6.3.5.2-1.
-In multiple carrier case only offset frequencies below the lowest and above the highest carrier frequency used shall be measured.

-5) Repeat the test with the channel set-up according to [ ] in clause 4.9.2.
+4) Repeat the test with the channel set-up according to A-TM1.1 in clause 4.7.2.

 6.5.3.5 Test requirements